memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 }
 ```

-The `procedure` function receives the list of arguments (`args`) that are
+The `procedure` function receives the list of arguments (`args`) passed in the
-passed in the query.
-The parameter `result` is used to fill in the resulting
+query.
+The parameter `result` is used to fill in the resulting records of the
-records of the procedure.
-Parameters `graph` and `memory` are context parameters
+procedure.
+Parameters `graph` and `memory` are context parameters of the
-of the procedure, and they are used in some parts of the provided C API.
+procedure, and they are used in some parts of the provided C API.

 For more information on what exactly is possible with C API, take a look at the
 `mg_procedure.h` file or the [C API reference
 guide](api/c-api).

-The next line contains the `mgp_init_module` function that registers procedures
+The following line contains the `mgp_init_module` function that registers procedures
 that can be invoked through Cypher.
-Even though the example contains only one
+Even though the example has only one
 `procedure`, you can register multiple different procedures in a single module.

 Procedures are invoked using the `CALL <module>.<procedure> ...` syntax.
 The